MIRACLE CLAIMS ARE BIG CLAIMS SO THE STANDARD OF EVIDENCE MUST BE HIGH

 One thing that makes Knock dubious is the fact that Catholicism does not have the authority which inspires belief.
 Its main wonder, the resurrection of Jesus is full of holes and absurdities.

 Suppose we could go back in a time machine to see those who said that Jesus rose from the dead.
-For all we know, they might sign.
+For all we know, they might sign a statement to the following effect.
 "You believe that nature is God's instrument.
 Do you think that God used unknown natural means to raise Jesus?
 Sign if your answer is yes."

 The seeking of extraordinary evidence for extraordinary claims, whatever it taken to mean, definitely asks for one or more of the following: unbiased evidence, high quality evidence, perhaps a different kind of evidence, and a greater amount of evidence.